alexrutar/food.rutar.org/content/recipes/cullen_skink.md

 1 bay leaf
 <!-- sep -->
 Melt the butter in a saucepan over a medium heat, then add the onion and fry for 5-8m until translucent but not browned.
-Add the potatoes and 300ml water and bring to the boil.
+Add the potatoes, just barely cover with water (approx. 300ml), and bring to the boil.
 Reduce the heat slightly and simmer for 10-15m.

 Meanwhile, put the haddock in another pan and cover with the milk.